-Chicago Violation of Probation lawyer, James Dimeas, has been handling Violation of Probation cases for 25 years throughout Chicago, Cook County, DuPage County, Kane County and Lake County.
-James Dimeas is a nationally-recognized, award-winning, criminal defense attorney and published author.
-The National Trial Lawyers have named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
+Chicago and Cook County Violation of Probation lawyer, James Dimeas, has been handling Violation of Probation cases for over 25 years throughout Chicago, Cook County, DuPage County, Kane County and Lake County.
+James Dimeas is a nationally-recognized, award-winning, Violation of Probation attorney and published author.
+The National Trial Lawyers named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
 Expertise named James Dimeas a "Best Criminal Defense Lawyer in Chicago."
 Mr. Dimeas has been named a "Best DUI Attorney."
 The National Academy of Criminal Defense Attorneys awarded James Dimeas the "Top 10 Attorney Award for the State of Illinois."
-The American Institute of Criminal Law Attorneys have named James Dimeas a "10 Best Attorney for Client Satisfaction."
+The American Institute of Criminal Law Attorneys named James Dimeas a "10 Best Attorney for Client Satisfaction."
 Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018 and 2019."
 Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois."
 The National Academy of Criminal Defense Attorneys gave James Dimeas the "Top 10 Attorney Award for the State of Illinois."
-AVVO rates James Dimeas as "Superb", the highest rating possible for any lawyer criminal defense lawyer in the United States.
+AVVO rates James Dimeas as "Superb", the highest rating possible for any Violation of Probation lawyer in the United States.

 If you are charged with Violation of Probation you can contact James Dimeas anytime for a free and confidential consultation.
 You can always talk to James Dimeas personally by calling him at 847-807-7405.
 Mr. Dimeas is always available to help you with your Violation of Probation charges!